Biobanking is the process in which human biological samples are collected, organized and stored in a systematic way for research or future research.

 Biobanking Sample Storage

-With the critical role that biobanking plays in the medical research field, it’s essential to have safe and secure storage that protects the sample’s long-term integrity.
+With the critical role that biobanking plays in the scientific research field, it’s essential to have safe and secure storage that protects the sample’s long-term integrity.

-Stirling Ultracold offers reliable and environmentally sustainable ultra-low temperature (ULT) storage solutions which operate between -20°C and -86°C. Our Compact SU105UE and upright SU780XLE ULT freezers are ideal for storing biobank samples.
+Stirling Ultracold offers reliable and environmentally sustainable ultra-low temperature (ULT) storage solutions which operate between -20°C and -86°C. Our compact SU105UE and upright SU780XLE ULT freezers are ideal for storing most biobank samples.
 For further information, contact Stirling Ultracold today!